 It’s easy to identify the monoculture of Germany in the 1930s, or America in 1776.
 It’s clear what people at those times, in those places, accepted to be “good” and “true” even when in reality, that was certainly not always the case.

 The objectivity required to see the effects of present monoculture is very difficult to maintain (once you have so deeply accepted an idea as ‘truth’ it doesn’t register as ‘cultural’ or ‘subjective’ anymore) but it’s crucial.

-So much of our inner turmoil is simply the result of conducting a life we don’t inherently agree with because we have accepted an inner narrative of “normal” and “ideal” without ever realizing.
+So much of our inner turmoil is simply the result of conducting a life we don’t inherently agree with because we have accepted an inner narrative of “normal” and “ideal” without even realizing it.

 The fundamentals of any given monoculture tend to surround how to live your best life, how to live a better life, and what’s most worth living for (nation, religion, self, etc.) and there are a number of ways in which our current system has us shooting ourselves in the feet as we try to step forward.

-8 of the daily behaviors and unconscious habits that are keeping you from the life you really want:
+So here are eight of the daily behaviors and unconscious habits that are keeping you from the life you really want.

 Your brain can only perceive what it’s known, so when you choose what you want for the future, you’re actually just re-creating a solution or an ideal of the past.

 Ironically, when said ideas don’t come to fruition (things never look the way we think they will) you suffer because you think you’ve failed when really, you’re most likely experiencing something better than you could have chosen for yourself at the time.

 (Moral of the story: Living in the moment isn’t a lofty ideal reserved for the zen and enlightened, it’s the only way to live a life that isn’t infiltrated with illusions… it’s the only thing your brain can actually comprehend).